polterguy/polterguy.github.io/tutorials/threading/index.md

 ## Synchronizing lambda objects

 Sometimes you need synchronized access to some shared resource.
 This can for instance be a file or some other resource, that is shared amongst multiple threads.
-For these times you've got the **[sempahore]** slot.
-The sempahore slot takes on argument, in addition to a lambda object, ensuring that only _one_ thread given the same name is able to execute its lambda object at the same time.
+For these times you've got the **[semaphore]** slot.
+The semaphore slot takes on argument, in addition to a lambda object, ensuring that only _one_ thread given the same name is able to execute its lambda object at the same time.
 To understand this concept, realise this is often referred to as _"toilet threading mode"_, since typically only _one_ person is allowed into the same toilet at the same time.
-A sempahore is kind of like the _"lock"_ on the toilet door, ensuring only one person is getting access.
+A semaphore is kind of like the _"lock"_ on the toilet door, ensuring only one person is getting access.
 Consider the following Hyperlambda.

 ```